-Assessment and Management of Bladder Stones - Pathophysiology of bladder stone formation (bladder outflow obstruction, neuropathic 4 bladders, other anatomical abnormalities) - Bladder stones and UTIs 4 - Complications of bladder stones 4 Urodynamic assessment of neuropathic bladder 4 Assessment of bladder outflow obstruction 4 - Management of bladder outflow obstruction 4 Assessment and Management of lower urinary tract obstruction - Pathophysiology of lower urinary tract obstruction 4 - Pathophysiology of Benign Prostatic Hyperplasia (BPH) 4 - Assessment and management of BPH 4 Complications of BPH and lower urinary tract obstruction 4 - Surgical treatment options for BPH 4 - Classification, assessment and management of chronic prostatitis and chronic pelvic pain 4 syndrome Andrology and Infertility - Detailed anatomy and embryology of the internal and external male genitalia 4 Endocrine physiology, pharmacology of hormones and drugs that regulate testicular function, 4 Physiology of penile erection and ejaculation and ejaculatory disorders and their management 4 The physiology of conception 4 The ability to interpret semen analysis 4 Gross and microscopic pathology related to the genital system 4 Pharmacology and toxicity of commonly used drugs in andrology 4 The diagnosis of endocrine disorders effecting the male reproductive system (e.g. 4 nypogonadotropic hypogonadism), azoospermia and oligozoospermia An understanding of the common causes and treatment of male infertility 4 An understanding of the molecular and neurobiological mechanism of erectile function and 4 dysfunction - Varicocele - anatomy, physiology and management 4 dysfunction 4 4
+Assessment and Management of Bladder Stones - Pathophysiology of bladder stone formation (bladder outflow obstruction, neuropathic bladders, other anatomical abnormalities) 4 - Bladder stones and UTIs 4 - Complications of bladder stones 4 - Urodynamic assessment of neuropathic bladder 4 - Assessment of bladder outflow obstruction 4 - Management of bladder outflow obstruction 4 Assessment and Management of lower urinary tract obstruction - Pathophysiology of lower urinary tract obstruction 4 - Pathophysiology of Benign Prostatic Hyperplasia (BPH) 4 - Assessment and management of BPH 4 - Complications of BPH and lower urinary tract obstruction 4 - Surgical treatment options for BPH 4 Classification, assessment and management of chronic prostatitis and chronic pelvic pain syndrome 4 Andrology and Infertility Detailed anatomy and embryology of the internal and external male genitalia 4 Endocrine physiology, pharmacology of hormones and drugs that regulate testicular function, 4 Physiology of penile erection and ejaculation and ejaculatory disorders and their management 4 The physiology of conception 4 The ability to interpret semen analysis 4 Gross and microscopic pathology related to the genital system 4 Pharmacology and toxicity of commonly used drugs in andrology The diagnosis of and series disorders offesting the male reproductive system (e.g. 4 The diagnosis of endocrine disorders effecting the male reproductive system (e.g. 4 ypogonadotropic hypogonadism), azoospermia and oligozoospermia An understanding of the common causes and treatment of male infertility 4 An understanding of the common causes and treatment of male intertuity An understanding of the molecular and neurobiological mechanism of erectile function and 4 lysfunction 7 Varicocele - anatomy, physiology and management 4 valicocele - aliatolliv, blivsiology aliu ilialiagellietii - Male contraception - Methods, results and complications of different methods of 4

-Paediatric Urology Embryology and anatomy of common congenital abnormalities, e.g. undescended testis, 4 duplex systems, reflux and hydronephrosis Investigations and management of perinatal hydronephrosis 4 Investigation and management of PUJ obstruction 4 Investigation and management of ureteric reflux 4 Principles of functional assessment of the genitourinary tract 4 Basic embryology, anatomy of abnormality and natural history of intersex, spina bifida and 4 posterior urethral valves Concise knowledge of inguino-scrotal anatomy 4 Bacteriology of UTI in childhood 4 Investigation and management of recurrent urinary tract infections 4 Natural history and normal patterns of continence 4 Assessment and management of phimosis 4 Assessment and management of scrotal swellings in childhood 4 Assessment and management of the acute scrotum in childhood 4 Assessment and management of incontinence 4 Assessment and management of voiding dysfunction 4
+Paediatric Urology - Embryology and anatomy of common congenital abnormalities, e.g. undescended testis, 4 duplex systems, reflux and hydronephrosis Investigations and management of perinatal hydronephrosis 4 Investigation and management of PUJ obstruction 4 Investigation and management of ureteric reflux 4 Principles of functional assessment of the genitourinary tract 4 Basic embryology, anatomy of abnormality and natural history of intersex, spina bifida and 4 posterior urethral valves Concise knowledge of inguino-scrotal anatomy 4 Bacteriology of UTI in childhood 4 Investigation and management of recurrent urinary tract infections 4 Natural history and normal patterns of continence 4 Assessment and management of phimosis 4 Assessment and management of scrotal swellings in childhood 4 Assessment and management of the acute scrotum in childhood 4 Assessment and management of incontinence 4 - Assessment and management of voiding dysfunction 4

 Transplant surgery

 - Anatomy of the retroperitoneum and the great vessels 4

-- Embryology of the genitourinary tract including development of the kidney and the common 4
+Embryology of the genitourinary tract including development of the kidney and the common 4

 variations in vascular supply to the kidney

 Anatomy and blood supply of the kidney, ureter and bladder 4

-- Neuroanatomy as it relates to normal and abnormal bladder, urethra & pelvic floor function 4
+Neuroanatomy as it relates to normal and abnormal bladder, urethra & pelvic floor function 4

 Arterial supply and venous drainage of the upper and lower limbs 4

-- Physiology of the kidney 4
+Physiology of the kidney 4

-- Physiology of fluid balance 4
+Physiology of fluid balance 4

-- Physiology of the lower urinary tract 4
+Physiology of the lower urinary tract 4

 Pharmacology of drugs used in immunosuppression 4

 Pharmacology of perfusion fluids and use of diuretics 4

-- Pharmacology of inotropes and blood pressure control and effects of drugs on renal blood 4
+Pharmacology of inotropes and blood pressure control and effects of drugs on renal blood 4

-flow
+low

-- HLA matching 4
+HLA matching 4

-- Cytotoxic cross match 4
+Cytotoxic cross match 4

-- Rejection 4
+Rejection 4

-- Immunosuppression 4
+Immunosuppression 4

-- Renal failure - causes and classification 4
+Renal failure - causes and classification 4

-- Pathophysiology of renal failure 4
+Pathophysiology of renal failure 4

-- Treatment options for renal failure 4
+Treatment options for renal failure 4

 Indications and contraindications for kidney transplantation 4

 Indications and types of dialysis 4

-- Access for dialysis 4
+Access for dialysis 4

-- Complications of dialysis 4
+Complications of dialysis 4

-- Organ donation 4
+Organ donation 4

 Criteria for brainstem death and circulatory death 4

-- Pathophysiology of brainstem death 4
+Pathophysiology of brainstem death 4

 Principles of donor management and organ preservation 4